PurpleKingdomGames/tyrian/docs/architecture/_index.md

 ### Tyrian vs Elm

-Elm is, as you would expect, a far richer offering that Tyrian is or in all likelihood, ever will be.
-There are a lot more people working on it and with it, and it's been around a lot longer.
+Elm is, as you would expect, a far richer offering that Tyrian is and in all likelihood ever will be.
+There are a lot more people working on and with Elm, and it's been around a lot longer.

 Having said that, while Elm's architecture has taken on a life of it's own and influenced the state of the art of functional (and even non-FP!)
-UI programming, Elm itself is still quite niche.
+UI programming, Elm itself has remained quite niche.

 People tend to love Elm, or hate it.
 A lot of that reaction can be attributed to the fact that Elm is a very opinionated language, and you're either into that ..or you're not.